AML Verification: Processes for AML Compliance

 Infographic illustrating the AML regulators around the world

-Why Is AML Verification Important?
+Why Are AML Verification Important?

 With the adoption of 6AMLD protocols, AML verification has become an even higher priority for financial bodies than it was.
 The most obvious benefit is being part of the greater effort to negate the financial power of criminal enterprises and terrorism worldwide – a reward in and of itself.
 But avoiding fines is also key for these companies.